 But overall, these systems come without any support.
 Because they are made with cheaply-sourced parts, they break constantly.
 And, unless you’re a skilled technician, you will never figure out what broke or how to fix it.
 You’ll be paying for repairs again and again.
 Additionally, manufacturers typically offer very limited warranties – you’ll be lucky if you can get in touch with anyone to order replacement parts.

-Deciding whether you should buy a cheap laser marking machine is the decision between cost and quality.
+Deciding whether you should buy a cheap laser etching machine is the decision between cost and quality.
 Quality is always a cost-saving measure, even if the ROI takes a bit longer.

 Remember, “The bitterness of poor quality remains long after the sweetness of low price is forgotten” (Benjamin Franklin).

-At Laser Marking Technologies, we build quality laser marking systems for part manufacturers and businesses in the USA.
+At Laser Marking Technologies, we build quality laser etching systems for part manufacturers and businesses in the USA.
 We offer 24/7 maintenance support to our clients, so if something malfunctions, we’re there.
-If you would like to learn more about how lasers can work for you, please give us call.
+If you would like to learn more about how lasers can work for you, contact our team today!
 We’re happy to help in any way we can.